 The album concludes with a short take on an upbeat traditional tune, arranged for Asian strings and full percussion contingent.
-Drawing lines to the AACM might seem a bit of overreach, but the march rhythm, yelled vocals and strained clarinet solo in "Within These Walls" recall the Art Ensemble of Chicago's military settings (cf. "Get in Line") and the long drum intro to "Miyoshi Sketches" evokes the extended percussion solos of the AACM's Famoudou Don Moye. half consists of: "Driftin'" (one of Herbie Hancock's Ît's not derivative, it's not unlicensed lifting, it's just something in the Chicago air.
+Drawing lines to the AACM might seem a bit of overreach, but the march rhythm, yelled vocals and strained clarinet solo in "Within These Walls" recall the Art Ensemble of Chicago's military settings (cf. "Get in Line") and the long drum intro to "Miyoshi Sketches" evokes the extended percussion solos of the AACM's Famoudou Don Moye.
+It's not derivative, it's not unlicensed lifting, it's just something in the Chicago air.